Trainable Loss Weights in Super-Resolution: Experimental Results

+Three super-resolution models have been trained with weighted and unweighted loss, to compare the proposed and traditional loss.
+The RCAN \cite{RCAN}, VDSR \cite{VDSR}, and EDSR \cite{EDSR} models have been used to compare the proposed loss, similar to Ning et al \cite{Uncertainty} and Abrahamyan et al \cite{GVloss} studies.
+All models have been trained on the General100, BSDS200, and T91 datasets.
+Low-resolution images have been produced by the bicubic downsampler with 2, 3, and 4 scales.
+Models are evaluated on Set5 , Set14 , Urban100, BSDS100, and Manga109 datasets.
+Also, The PSNR and LPIPS metrics are used to compare the models.
+In the evaluation state, PSNR was calculated based on the Y channel of the YCbCr image.
 Each model has been trained in each scale with four different losses, in parallel.
 These losses include weighted L1, weighted MSE, L1, and MSE, respectively.
 The initial weight of these four models has been considered equal.
 In each iteration, four models are trained on the batch of HR-LR images.
 Also, the weighting model is trained based on the optimization method of Algorithm\ref{alg:one}, in each iteration.
 As seen in Table\ref{tbl:bench}, the results on both proposed losses have been able to reach better results in most models, datasets, and scales for both metrics (LPIPS and PSNR).
 Also, as Fig.\ref{fig:vis} shows, the qualitative results of the proposed weighted loss are better and it has been able to better reconstruct the edges and textures of the HR image by giving different weights to different pixels of the image during training.